 Interior Design Undergraduate Program

 The interior design program at Kansas State University provides a first professional degree in a four-year curriculum.
 Graduates are prepared for entry-level positions in the interior design profession.
-K-State's interior design program is ranked 8th in the country and 2nd in the Midwest by DesignIntelligence on behalf of the Design Futures Council.
+K-State's interior design program is ranked 8th in the country by DesignIntelligence on behalf of the Design Futures Council.
 Our interior design program is accredited by both the Council for Interior Design Accreditation and National Association of Schools of Art and Design; and provides an excellent foundation to begin your career.

 The program is accredited by both the Council for Interior Design Accreditation (CIDA) and the National Association of Schools of Art and Design.
 With professional practice experience, graduates of CIDA-accredited programs are eligible to complete the National Council for Interior Design Qualifications (NCIDQ) examination, which is the basis of most title and license legislation in the United States and Canada.
 Visit the NCIDQ website for more information on the exam.